-As many as 15 Indian shooters have achieved Olympic qualification so far, making it the country’s largest contingent at any Games.
+As many as 15 Indian shooters achieved Olympic qualification, making it the country’s largest contingent at any Games.

-Youngsters Divyansh Singh Panwar and Elavenil Valarivan are highest-ranked in the 10m Air Rifle men’s and women’s, respectively, while Manu Bhaker has impressed.
+Youngsters Divyansh Singh Panwar and Elavenil Valarivan were the highest-ranked in the 10m air rifle men’s and women’s, respectively, while Manu Bhaker was impressive.

-Sajan Prakash became the first Indian to directly qualify for the Olympics when he achieved the elusive 'A' cut.
-He will compete in the 200m butterfly event.
+Sajan Prakash became the first Indian to directly qualify for the Olympics when he achieved the elusive 'A' cut in the 200m butterfly event.
 Srihari Nataraj too managed to achieve the 'A' cut in the 100m backstroke a day later.
-Maana Patel qualified via the universality quota, which ensures three Indians swimmers will compete at the Summer Games for the first time.
+Maana Patel qualified via the universality quota, which ensured three Indians swimmers competing at the Summer Games for the first time.

 - Sajan Prakash, men's 200m freestyle, 100m butterfly, 200m butterfly